Hard-Charging Iridescent Coastal Oregon

 Nevaeh Fiddlehead Dewitt: drums and vocals

-Alannah Torreya Gee: congas, percussion
+Alannah Torreya Gee: congas, percussion, and vocals